 Fascism and Nazi rule

-I actually cried at the displays on the growth of home-bred Austro-fascism in the 1930s and the impact of Anschluss with Nazi Germany in 1938.
+I actually cried on first seeing the displays on the growth of home-bred Austro-fascism in the 1930s and the impact of Anschluss with Nazi Germany in 1938.

-Tears at the utter insanity of that short period where reason and humanity seemed to desert so many people (but not all).
+Tears at the utter insanity of that short period where reason and humanity seemed to desert so many people (but not all, fortunately).

-Tears at the banality of the forms taken by such extremism.
-At a swastika-shaped candlestick.
-At the (badly drawn) Nazi symbols in an exercise book belonging to a primary school pupil.
+Tears at the banality of the forms taken by such extremism, like the (badly drawn) Nazi symbols in an exercise book belonging to a primary school pupil.

 Tears at the initial political reluctance to accept Austrian complicity in Nazi terror.

 Tears at the organised killing.
-Not just those so familiar, like in the concentration camps, but also through the death marches and at the Hartheim Castle euthanasia centre.
+Not just those so familiar, like in the concentration camps, but also through, for example, the Hartheim Castle euthanasia centre.

 Tears at the complicity of the local population.